-VI.
+VIII.
 Conclusions

-The client requested a design that could properly represent the musculoskeletal structure and function of a canine hindlimb to be used in an anatomy class for first-year veterinary students.
-To complete this goal, a design was ideated involving a mixed nylon and spandex fabric being filled with stuffing and sewn to shape to represent the muscles, and magnets connecting the muscle to a 3D printed portion representing the surface area of the bone that the muscle attaches to, all connected to nylon 3D printed bones.
+In conclusion, the client requested a design that could properly represent the musculoskeletal structure and function of a canine hindlimb to be used in an anatomy class for first-year veterinary students.
+To complete this goal, a design was created involving fabric reinforced silicone muscles attached to PLA 3D printed bones via neodymium magnetic strips.